-I know that after my 2 hours workshops and after your first ever kettlebell class, you will want to use your Epsom salts gift to relax those muscles and help reduce any post workout muscle soreness (known as DOMS) in a warm detox bath.
+I know that after your first ever kettlebell workout, you will want to help reduce any post workout muscle soreness (known as DOMS) in a warm detox bath.

 Here is the step by step by to do just that: